 The revenue received from the adverts keep the website running, because websites have to pay for hosting and the webmaster has to pay for a broadband Internet Service Provider.
 If these basic costs were not met, the website would cease to exist.

 The third-party requests for information from Facebook, Twitter, G+ are not cookies

 The third-party requests for information that are detected for this website – they don’t place cookies – come from the social networks – Facebook, Twitter, G+, etc. – and businesses that provide websites with information about how they are being used so that they can be improved, such as Google Analytics.

 Any website that has the code for Google Analytics on its webpages, for example, collects the maximum possible amount of information about the how that website is being used and about the people using it.
 The kind of information collected is: the web browser and operating system used to access the site, the search terms used to find the site, pages visited, length of time on the site, etc.

-This site does not use Google adverts.
-For your information, Google uses its own third-party cookies and may use other third-party cookies of the advertising companies that the company employs to provide targeted, customised advertising.
+For your information, Google AdSense uses its own third-party cookies and may use other third-party cookies of the advertising companies that the company employs to provide targeted, customised advertising.
 For example, Google achieves providing customised advertising by making use of the personal profiles that it has built up from information obtained from websites that users have previously visited, or from information it has obtained from the free software and services that it provides via Google accounts.